 I am a stalwart when it comes to recipes in December.
-Just because we’re in the holiday season doesn’t mean your main meals should suffer (and I’m not talking about eating cookies for dinner.)
-I believe that December is when having a surplus of quick, healthy meals is a lifesaver.
-This burrito fits that bill and then some, especially if you cook the rice ahead of time.
+This is the season when having a surplus of quick, healthy meals is a lifesaver.
+Just because it’s the holidays doesn’t mean that our main meals should suffer (and I’m not talking about eating cookies for dinner).
+This black bean burrito is hearty, healthy, and easy, especially if you cook the rice ahead of time.
 Also, I love having a grill pan/panini press for making items like this black bean burrito, like this grill pan and panini top.

 - 2 ripe avocados

 - 1/4 cup minced red onion (see note)

 - 1 clove garlic, minced

 - 1/2 cup cooked brown rice

 - 1/2 cup cooked black beans, drained and rinsed if using canned

 - 1/3 cup shredded Cheddar or Monterey jack cheese